sarietta/theoputer-blog/content/posts/register.md

 </svg-viewer>

-> Note: This is one of the first schematics I made in this project, and you can see my amatuerish skills on full display here.
+> Note: This is one of the first schematics I made in this project, and you can see my amateurish skills on full display here.

 It may look perfectly fine.
 Indeed this is the schematic that produced the assembled board at the beginning of the post and executed